agrc/gis.utah.gov/agol/storymaps/readme.md

+# AGOL StoryMaps

+### A place to store story map project resources.

-#place to put story map images
+1. Create a folder beneath in here to identify your story map